 5 Reasons to Use Identity Marketing to Personalize Offers

-Brands that use identity marketing to personalize offers to consumer tribes are seeing results on the order of 3x increased conversions and return on ad spend as high as 25:1.
+Brands that use identity marketing to personalize offers to consumer communities are seeing results on the order of 3x increased conversions and return on ad spend as high as 25:1.

 Jake offers five reasons why this approach is working.